What Is Forex Trading and How Does It Work?

 What is a CFD forex trading example?

 If you think the euro will rise against the US dollar, you'd buy EUR/USD.
-If the price rises as expected, you'd close your order.
+If the price rises as expected, you'd close your position.
 The difference between the opening and closing price is your profit.

 What is the CFD trading meaning in simple terms?